the-scouts/por/sphinx_source/chapter-9.rst

    *  is over 800 metres above sea level or;
    *  lies more than three hours travelling time from a road which can take an ordinary road-going ambulance or a building which is occupied (such as a farm) or another means of calling help (such as a telephone box), or:
-   *  has steep slopes or rocky terrain, where a slip may result in a fall (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress.
+   *  has steep slopes or rocky terrain, where a slip may result in a fall (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress).
 This excludes the planned use of ropes but ropes may be used to give confidence, or in an emergency situation.
 This also excludes climbing activities.

       and